olivierdalang/django-toosimple-q/README.md

 ### Terms

+**TaskExecution**: a specific planned or past call of a *task*, including inputs (arguments) and outputs.
+This is a model, whose instanced are typically created using `mycallable.queue()` or from schedules.

-TODO : this is not yet aligned with the code !
+TODO : items below are not yet aligned with the code !

 **Task**: a callable with a known name in the *registry*.
 These are typically registered in `tasks.py`.

-**TaskExecution**: a specific planned or past call of a *task*, including inputs (arguments) and outputs.
-This is a model, whose instanced are typically created using `mycallable.queue()` or from schedules.

 **Schedule**: a configuration for repeated execution of *tasks*.
 These are typically configured in `tasks.py`.